lzim/mtl/blue/session06/s06_facilitator/mtl_session06_say.md

 [<img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/>](#DontClick)   \_____________ **Time 00:30-00:40  - Team Priority**\__________________

-- **Starting Point: Main model section with no additional complexities revealed.**
+- **Starting Point: Main model section with no additional dynamics revealed.**

 ***Tip:* If you are not able to see the whole model diagram at once, try altering the size of the window using the browser's expand/reduce button and dragging the frame.
 The display will adjust to a stacked format that will get more of the diagram into one view.**

 - **Imagine a veteran in care.
-Tell the systems story told by the diagram in real-life terms.
-Make notes where you have questions or are unsure about the relationships depicted.
+Tell the systems story told by the diagram in real-life terms.**
+- **Make notes where you have questions or are unsure about the relationships depicted.
 Describe the connection between the model diagram and the team data table.
 How are they linked?**
-  - What are the main units _Modeling to Learn_?
+  - **What are the main units _Modeling to Learn_?**
     - Appointments/week
     - Patients/week
     - Episodes of Care (SP): Episodes of Care appears on the model diagram for Measurement Based Stepped Care and Suicide Prevention and in the Team Data Table.
 However, all of the Output charts are still in the units of appointments, appointments/week, patients, or patients/week.
-- Let's do a quick orientation to the model diagram.
+- **Let's do a quick orientation to the model diagram.**
-  - The navy blue circles or gauges are always a rate.
-The navy blue rectangles are patients or appointments.
+  - **The navy blue circles or gauges are always a rate.
+The navy blue rectangles are patients or appointments.**
-  - In telling a systems story, we want to trace the loop all the way around until we are back where we started - so that we close the feedback loop and fully understand why behaviors happen in our clinics.
+  - **In telling a systems story, we want to trace the loop all the way around until we are back where we started - so that we close the feedback loop and fully understand why behaviors happen in our clinics.**
   - On the model diagram, you see plus and minus signs next to the blue lines. **Use Thumbs to demonstrate +/- concept:**
-  - If there is a plus sign between two variables, this means they move in the same direction (thumbs both up for increasing or both down for decreasing).
+  - **If there is a plus sign between two variables, this means they move in the same direction (thumbs both up for increasing or both down for decreasing).**
     - If there is a minus sign, the two variables move in opposite directions (1 thumb up, 1 thumb down; and reverse).

-## Cover complexity reveal (causal loop) and base case question and dynamic hypothesis related to the team's priority.
+## Cover dynamics reveal (causal loop) and base case question and dynamic hypothesis related to the team's priority.

 [<img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/>](#DontClick)  \_____________ **Time 00:40-00:50 - Team Priority**\__________________